mk-fg/pulseaudio-mixer-cli/README.rst

 - "x" to toggle display between current sink/stream volumes and ones in module-stream-restore db (if used/accessible).

+- module-stream-restore tab only:

+  - "d" to remove (i.e. forget) stored value for stream/role.

+  - "enter" to apply selected value to active streams.

 Supposed to mimic ones in alsamixer and be somewhat intuitive, hardcoded.